Yveto-M/ServiceNow-SAML-SSO-with-Microsoft-Entra-ID/README.md

 ## Outcome

-- ServiceNow now trusts Microsoft Entra ID via SAML 2.0.
+- ServiceNow now trusts Microsoft Entra ID via SAML.
 - Users from the UVBANK Entra tenant authenticate in Entra and are redirected into the ServiceNow Zurich PDI.
 - The environment demonstrates:
   - SaaS onboarding to Entra ID.